Reducing busywork for tutoring teams

 Supervisors have specific questions about tutors, and they need answers fast.

-We can streamline the supervisor workflow by making info about tutoring sessions easier to find.
+We can streamline their workflow by making information about tutors easier to find.

 Before